-Children and physically or mentally challenged users will require training by a doctor, audiologist, hearing care professional, or guardian in the insertion and removal of the hearing aid containing the TBP module.
+The target population is primarily the adult population over 18 years of age.
+This product may also be used for children 12 years of age or older.
+However, children and physically or mentally challenged users will require training by a doctor, audiologist, hearing care professional or the guardian for the insertion and removal of the hearing aid containing the TBP module